shareloqs/MPSDynamics/docs/src/examples/sbm.md

 ```julia
 using MPSDynamics, Plots, LaTeXStrings
 ```
-We then define variables for the physical parameters of the symulation.
+We then define variables for the physical parameters of the simulation.
 Among these, two are convergence parameters:

 *  `d` is the number of states we retain for the truncated harmonic oscillators representation of environmental modes